Exploring the Celtic Symbols of Cernunnos, the Horned God

 So, while you feed your dreamy-self, your soul-self…here are a few Celtic symbols belonging to Cernunnos that should nourish your analytical mind & your intellect too…

 In the natural realms, horns are tools and weapons.
 They even play a grand role in the ritual of sex.
-The stronger and larger the rack - the more likely a beast is able to defeat its competition to woo and bed the female of his desire.
-Sure, it's about making an impression - but it's also about insuring a dominant species - only the fittest, strongest, bravest survives.
+The stronger and larger the rack – the more likely a beast can defeat its competition to woo and bed the female of his desire.
+Sure, it’s about making an impression – but it’s also about ensuring a dominant species – only the fittest, strongest, bravest survives.
 As a god, Cernunnos would have known this, and the people who created him would have given him a full crown of horns to denote the importance of superior fitness.

 Horns and antlers also point to the recycling nature of all life.
 Stags grow antlers in the Spring (symbolic of birth, renewal, the return of life), and fall off in the Fall (symbolic of death, introspection and hibernation).
 This would have prompted ancient consciousness to consider the phases of life, the cycles of being.
 Cernunnos would have encouraged the populous to viscerally feel the rise and fall of Nature and Time.
 His horns/antlers are a testimony to transience.

 Horns are also miniature reminders of very cosmic concepts: The sun and the moon.
 The oldest depictions of Cernunnos show him with a radiating rack of antlers.
 That branching out is symbolic of the expanding rays of sunlight – an agricultural omen.
 In this way, the solar connotation is a blessing for nourishing light – a promise for abundance in agricultural growth and harvests.
 This is a very male energy (as the sun is associated with male force), and a very assertive essence.
 These solar-antlers are also symbolic of self-expression, and radiating the divine inner light outwardly.